smilers/windows-itpro-docs/windows/deployment/update/media-dynamic-update.md

 ### Update WinRE and each main OS Windows edition

-The script will update each edition of Windows within the main operating system file (install.wim).
+The script updates each edition of Windows within the main operating system file (install.wim).
 For each edition, the main OS image is mounted.

 For the first image, Winre.wim is copied to the working folder, and mounted.
-It then applies servicing stack servicing stack via the latest cumulative update, since its components are used for updating other components.
-Depending on the Windows release that you are updating, there are two different approaches for updating the servicing stack.
+It then applies servicing stack via the latest cumulative update, since its components are used for updating other components.
+Depending on the Windows release that you're updating, there are two different approaches for updating the servicing stack.
 The first approach is to use the combined cumulative update.
-This is for Windows releases that are shipping a combined cumulative update that includes the servicing stack updates (i.e. SSU + LCU are combined).
-Windows 11, version 21H2 and Windows 11, version 22H2 are examples.
-In these cases, the servicing stack update is not published seperately; the combined cumulative update should be used for this step.
-However, in hopefully rare cases, there may breaking change in the combined cumulative update format change, that requires a standalone servicing stack update to be published, and installed first before the combined cumulative update can be installed.
+This is for Windows releases that are shipping a combined cumulative update that includes the servicing stack updates (that is, SSU + LCU are combined).
+Windows 11, version 21H2, and Windows 11, version 22H2 are examples.
+In these cases, the servicing stack update isn't published separately; the combined cumulative update should be used for this step.
+However, in rare cases, there might be a breaking change in the combined cumulative update format change, that requires a standalone servicing stack update to be published, and installed first before the combined cumulative update can be installed.
 Since the script is optionally adding Japanese, it adds the language pack to the image, and installs the Japanese versions of all optional packages already installed in Winre.wim.
 Then, it applies the Safe OS Dynamic Update package.
 It finishes by cleaning and exporting the image to reduce the image size.

 Next, for the mounted OS image, the script starts by applying the servicing stack via the latest cumulative update.
 Then, it adds Japanese language support and then the Japanese language features.
 Unlike the Dynamic Update packages, it uses `Add-WindowsCapability` to add these features.
 For a full list of such features, and their associated capability name, see [Available Features on Demand](/windows-hardware/manufacture/desktop/features-on-demand-non-language-fod).
 Now is the time to enable other Optional Components or add other Features on Demand.
 If such a feature has an associated cumulative update (for example, .NET), this is the time to apply those.
 The script then attempts to clean the image, then a final step to apply the latest cumulative update.
-It is important to apply the latest cumulative update last, to ensure Features on Demand, Optional Components and Languages are updated from their initial release state.
-The .NET feature is an exception, that is added along with its cumulative update next.
+It's important to apply the latest cumulative update last, to ensure Features on Demand, Optional Components, and Languages are updated from their initial release state.
+The .NET feature is an exception that's added along with its cumulative update next.
 Finally, the script exports the image.

 This process is repeated for each edition of Windows within the main operating system file.
 To reduce size, the serviced Winre.wim file from the first image is saved, and used to update each subsequent Windows edition.
 This reduces the final size of install.wim.